 How To Pan Sear Pork Chops?

 Learn how to cook pork chops perfectly every time and say goodbye to dry, overcooked pork chops with this simple recipe.

 - Prepare the pork chops: Remove the pork chops from the refrigerator 30 minutes before cooking.
 This way, the meat cooks evenly.

 - Pat dry the pork chops, then generously season with pork chop seasoning on both sides.

-- Pan Sear Pork Chops: Place a non-stick pan (a cast-iron one would be ideal) over medium heat and add the olive oil.
-Sear the pork chops for 4-6 minutes on each side, or until completely cooked and lightly browned.
+- Pan Sear Pork Chops: Place a non-stick pan (a cast iron skillet would be ideal) over medium heat and add the olive oil.
+Sear the pork chops for 3-5 minutes on each side, or until completely cooked and lightly browned.

 - Let the cooked pork chops rest with foil for about 5 minutes to lock in the juices.

 Depending on the thickness of the pork, if you’re cooking it cold or at room temperature, the heat used, you may want to adjust the time.
 Here are some guidelines:

 - For 1/2″-thick boneless pork chops: 3-4 minutes per side.

 - For 1″-thick boneless pork chops: 4-5 minutes per side.